-One of the most talked about new surgical techniques in breast cancer is sentinel lymph node dissection.
-This is an alternative to standard axillary lymph node dissection, and many women believe that it can spare them more invasive surgery and side effects.
+Sentinel lymph node dissection is an alternative to traditional axillary lymph node dissection, and many women believe that it can spare them more invasive surgery and side effects.
 However, the sentinel node procedure is not appropriate for everyone.
 Research shows that even after the sentinel node procedure, more surgery may be necessary.
 It has its own limitations and drawbacks, and must be done by a surgeon who has significant experience with the technique.

-The idea behind sentinel node dissection is this: Instead of removing ten or more lymph nodes and analyzing all of them to look for cancer, remove only the one node that is most likely to have it.
+The idea behind sentinel node dissection is this: Instead of removing 10 or more lymph nodes and analyzing all of them to look for cancer, remove only the one node that is most likely to have it.
 If this node is clean, chances are the other nodes have not been affected.
 In reality, the surgeon usually removes a cluster of two or three nodes — the sentinel node and those closest to it.

-Strategic removal of just one or a few key underarm nodes can accurately assess overall lymph node status in women who have relatively small breast cancers (no more than 2 centimeters) and who have lymph nodes that don't feel abnormal before surgery.
+Strategic removal of just one or a few key underarm nodes can accurately assess overall lymph node status in women who have relatively small breast cancers (smaller than 5 cm) and who have lymph nodes that don't feel abnormal before surgery.
 Studies have shown that after almost 5 years, women who had just the sentinel node removed were as likely to be alive and free of cancer as women who had more lymph nodes removed.
-Longer follow-up will help us better understand the long-term pros and cons of sentinel lymph node dissection.